vdelanno/convida/assets/txt-en.md

 Yes.
 Asymptomatics (infected people who do not develop symptoms in any moment, they appear healthy) could transmit the COVID-19 virus.

 ¿Could presymptomatic people transmit the COVID-19 virus?
 Yes.
-Presymtomatics (infected people who do not have symptoms yet) could transmit the COVID-19 virus.
+Presymptomatics (infected people who do not have symptoms yet) could transmit the COVID-19 virus.

 ¿Does getting infected with the COVID-19 virus mean that I will have the virus in my body forever?